jkingsman/Mockbox/README.md

 To customize the site to your domain name, change the `domain` in `Config.py`, but it will still function correctly if you fail to set that; it will just generate email addresses at the `mockbox.io` domain.

+Running Mockbox with the `-v` flag will output logging to std. out, not the log file - handy for debugging without tailing.

 ### Future Development/TODO
 * Testing
 * Refactor front end (at least away from jQuery; ideally to a front end framework)